 The ultimate goal of treatment is lasting abstinence, but the immediate goals are reduction of drug use, improvement of the patient's ability to function, and diminishing the medical and social complications of drug abuse.

 There are several types of drug abuse treatment programs.
 Short-term methods last less than six months and include residential therapy, medication therapy, and drug-free outpatient therapy.
-Longer-term treatment may include, for example, methadone maintenance outpatient treatment for opiate addicts and residential therapeutic community treatment.
+Longer-term treatment may include, for example, methadone maintenance outpatient treatment and residential therapeutic community treatment.

-In maintenance treatment for heroin addicts, patients are given an oral dose of a synthetic opiate, usually methadone hydrochloride or levo-alpha-acetyl methadol (LAAM), administered at a dosage sufficient to block the effects of heroin and yield a stable, noneuphoric state free from physiological craving for opiates.
-In this stable state, the patient is able to disengage from drug-seeking and related criminal behavior and, with appropriate counseling and social services, become a productive member of his or her community.
+In maintenance treatment for those who are addicted to heroin, patients are given an oral dose of a synthetic opiate, usually methadone hydrochloride or levo-alpha-acetyl methadol (LAAM), administered at a dosage sufficient to block the effects of heroin and yield a stable, non-euphoric state free from craving for opiates.
+In this stable state, the patient is able to disengage from drug-seeking and (in some cases) related criminal behavior and, with appropriate counseling and social services, re-engage with the community.

-- Multidimensional family therapy, which was developed for adolescents with drug abuse problems—as well as their families-addresses a range of influences on their drug abuse patterns and is designed to improve overall family functioning.
+- Multidimensional family therapy, which was developed for adolescents with drug abuse problems as well as their families, addresses a range of influences on drug abuse patterns and is designed to improve overall family functioning

-Therapeutic communities (TCs) are highly structured programs in which patients stay at a residence, typically for 6 to 12 months, where the focus is on the re-socialization of the patient to a crime-free, drug-free lifestyle.
-TCs differ from other treatment approaches principally in their use of the community-treatment staff and those in recovery—as a key agent of change to influence patient attitudes, perceptions, and behaviors associated with drug use.
-Patients in TCs include those with relatively long histories of drug dependence, involvement in serious criminal activities and seriously impaired social functioning.
+Therapeutic communities (TCs) are highly structured programs in which patients stay at a residence, typically for 6 to 12 months, where the focus is on the re-socialization of the patient to a drug-free lifestyle.
+TCs differ from other treatment approaches principally in their use of the community-treatment staff and those in recovery as key agents of change to influence patient attitudes, perceptions, and behaviors associated with drug use.
+Patients in TCs include those with relatively long histories of drug dependence, involvement in serious criminal activities, and seriously impaired social functioning.
 TCs are now also being designed to accommodate the needs of women who are pregnant or have children.

-Short-term residential programs, often referred to as chemical dependency units, are often based on the "Minnesota Model" of treatment for alcoholism.
-These programs involve a 3- to 6-week inpatient treatment phase followed by extended outpatient therapy or participation in 12-step self-help groups, such as Narcotics Anonymous or Cocaine Anonymous.
-Chemical dependency programs for drug abuse arose in the private sector in the mid-1980s with insured alcohol/cocaine abusers as their primary patients.
-Today, as private provider benefits decline, more programs are extending their services to publicly funded patients.
+Short-term residential programs, commonly referred to as chemical dependency units, are often based on the "Minnesota Model" of treatment for alcoholism.
+These programs involve a 3- to 6-week inpatient treatment phase followed by extended outpatient therapy or participation in 12-step self-help groups, such as Narcotics Anonymous (NA).

 Drug treatment programs in prisons can succeed in preventing a return to criminal behavior, particularly if the patient is involved in a community-based program that continues treatment after he or she has left prison.
-Some of the more successful programs have reduced the re-arrest rate by one-fourth to one-half.
-For example, the Delaware Model, an ongoing study of comprehensive treatment of drug-addicted prison inmates, shows that prison-based treatment including a therapeutic community setting, a work release therapeutic community and community-based aftercare reduces the probability of re-arrest by 57 percent and reduces the likelihood of returning to drug use by 37 percent.
+For example, the Delaware Model, an ongoing study of comprehensive treatment of prison inmates who struggle with drug addiction, shows that prison-based treatment including a therapeutic community setting, a work release therapeutic community, and community-based aftercare reduces the probability of re-arrest by 57 percent and reduces the likelihood of returning to drug use by 37 percent.